tjfacos/MiniDB/NOTES.md

 |                                                                               |
 +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+
 ```

 * To work out the number of slots, as well as the size of the bitmap...
 1) The number of potential slots is `N_p = (PAGE_SIZE - HEADER_BASE_SIZE) / Slot Size = (8192 - 4) / Slot Size`
 2) The number of bitmap bytes is then given by `B = CEIL( N_p / 8 )`
 3) The number of actual slots is then given by `N_a = (PAGE_SIZE - HEADER_BASE_SIZE - B) / Slot Size`

-### Bitmap Pages
+### Partition Header Pages

-* Index and Data files are designed to be large (`~512 GB` max).
-Thus, the header pages in these files cannot store a bitmap for the whole file
+* Index and Data files are designed to be large (`~32 GB` max).
+Thus, it would be inefficient to store a bitmap for the whole file in the header.
 * To solve this, the header file bitmap stores a bitmap where each bit represents a **partition**
-* Each partition has a bitmap page, followed by `8191` standard slotted pages
+* Each partition has a bitmap page, followed by `2047` standard slotted pages
 * The structure is `[Type Flag (Bitmap)][BITMAP ... ]`

+### Header Pages
+* Used at the start of files to store metadata
+* Structures are specified below

 ## Files